New EPA Rule on Solid and Hazardous Waste: Updated Compliance With 83 Fed. Reg. 24664

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss the implications of the EPA’s revised definition of “solid waste” and the new regulatory framework for recycling hazardous secondary materials under the Resource Conservation and Recovery Act (RCRA).
+This CLE course will discuss the implications of the EPA’s revised definition of “solid waste” and the new regulatory framework for recycling hazardous secondary materials under the Resource Conservation and Recovery Act (RCRA).
 The panel will walk environmental lawyers through the changes contained in the final rule promulgated by the EPA earlier this year, the underlying D.C.
 Circuit decision which gave rise to the rule change, and recommendations for counsel in light of the shift.

 - Overview of May 30, 2018 rule change